octimot/StoryToolkitAI/README.md

 - [x] Export of transcripts to multiple formats, including SRT
 - [x] Import of transcript SRT file directly into Resolve
 - [x] Transcription queuing to line up transcription jobs
-- [x] **Transcript Timeline Navigation** - click on a phrase to get the playhead in Resolve at the right timecode
+- [x] **Transcript Timeline Navigation** - click or UP/DOWN on transcript moves the playhead in Resolve
 - [x] **Transcript Word Search** - allows you to find specific words or phrases in your transcripts
+- [x] **Mark** Resolve timelines using the phrases you select (see keyboard shortcuts below)
 - [x] Copy Markers between Resolve Timelines and Timeline Source Clip
 - [x] Render Resolve Markers to Stills or Clips
 - [X] Audio Files transcription even without Resolve installed on the machine

 ### Work in progress
-- [ ] **Mark In / Mark Out** directly from the tool to Resolve
 - [ ] **Global Search** to search words or phrases in all the project transcripts
 - [ ] **Transcript Editing** from the tool
 - [ ] **Sliced Transcriptions** based on Resolve Duration Markers to transcribe only parts of the timeline
 - [ ] **Speaker Recognition**
 - [ ] **Integration with other AI / ML tools**
-- [ ] Plus more flashy features as clickbait to unrealistically raise expectations and destroy competition
+- [X] Plus more flashy features as clickbait to unrealistically raise expectations and destroy competition

 _The app is in this stage very raw and not polished at all, but we use it daily in our editing room.
 So we simply wanted to make it for free for anyone to use.
 It's not only out of sheer generosity, but also because we'd like to